sodadata/docs/soda-library/run-a-scan.md

 If you wish to run a scan immediately to see the scan results for a no-code check, you can execute an ad hoc scan for a single check.

-1. As an Admin, or Manager or Editor of a dataset with the no-code check you wish to execute, navigate to the dataset.
+1. As a user with the permission to do so, navigate to the dataset associated with the no-code check you wish to execute.
 2. In the table of checks, locate the check you wish to execute and click the stacked dots, then select **Execute Check**.
 Alternatively, click the check and in the check's page, click **Execute**.
 You can only execute an individual check if it was first created as a no-code check, as indicated by the cloud icon in the **Origin** column of the table of checks.
 3. Soda executes *only* your check.